douglas86/january-hackathon-team8/README.md

 #### Fixed Bugs

-* Two Logout buttons were displaying on the nav bar.
+* Two Logout buttons were displayed on the nav bar.
 The resolution was to delete the duplicated list item.

 #### Unfixed Bugs

-* When I try to change my email it gives me this error down below
+* When I try to change my email, it gives me this error down below

 ![error-when-sending-emails.png](static/images/readme-images/error-when-sending-emails.png)